 When Can I schedule Graduate Turnitin Consultations?

 Graduate Turnitin consultations take place during limited hours and only by appointment.
 During the Turnitin pilot period, consultations are available on the following days and times during the Spring 2019 semester:

 - Mondays, 11am-1pm, Poorvu Center M104D

 - Wednesdays, 5-7pm, Poorvu Center M104D

 Please note: students cannot schedule a consultation with a GWL Writing Consultant to obtain a similarity report.
 Also, students cannot retrieve their own report without an appointment.

 - Graduate and Professional School students need to schedule an appointment with the GWL through Individual Turnitin Consultations using the WCOnline scheduling system.

 - If you have never used Turnitin consultations, please create a new account.
-NOTE: If you have used GWL consutlations, but have never used Turnitin consutlations, you still need to create a new account.
+NOTE: If you have used GWL consultations, but have never used Turnitin consultations, you still need to create a new account.

 - Choose the time that works for you and schedule a 30-min session if your draft is 50 or fewer double-spaced pages or a 1-hour session if your draft is more than 50 double-spaced pages.

 - You will receive a confirmation email that includes instructions on how to upload your paper through Canvas by joining the class.

 - Upload your draft using the instructions in your email before you come to the appointment.